-Dealers these days appraise vehicle’s based on “Market Value.”
-Computers are used to scan a seemingly endless stream of online vehicle listings in order to establish an average selling price of a particular make, model, and year of vehicle.
+Dealers these days appraise vehicles based on “Market Value.”
+Computers are used to scan a seemingly endless stream of online vehicle listings in order to establish an average selling price of a particular make, model, and year of the vehicle.

-When you bring your car into a dealership for appraisal, the appraiser will inspect the vehicle inside and out taking notes on its condition and anything that would affect its value.
-Anything that needs to be repaired or that would otherwise lower the vehicles value is all factored into the appraisal.
-Then, an extensive road test is conducted to assess the cars overall drivability and mechanical function.
+When you bring your car in to a dealership for appraisal, the appraiser will inspect the vehicle inside and out taking notes on its condition and anything that would affect its value.
+Anything that needs to be repaired or that would otherwise lower the value of the vehicle is all factored into the appraisal.
+Then, an extensive road test is conducted to assess the car’s overall drivability and mechanical function.

 FACTORS THAT DETERMINE THE VALUE OF YOUR CAR

 When an appraiser is evaluating your vehicle, these are the factors that will affect the appraised value of your car.

 - Age.
 Typically, the older the car, the lower its value.

 - Make and Model.
 Certain brands and models hold their value more than others.
 For example, Honda Civics is well known for maintaining its value more than other similar vehicles.